Get in Touch

 • Archive metadata

-• The top-level "Release" file and authenticity
+• The top-level "Release" file and authenticity verification

 • Archive-level "Release" files

-• Fetching package metadata
+• Fetching metadata for packages

 • Local copies of fetched packages